jstnstwrt/dsp/05a-python.md

 Explain list comprehensions.
 Give examples and show equivalents with `map` and `filter`.
 How do their capabilities compare?
 Also demonstrate set comprehensions and dictionary comprehensions.

 >> List comprehensions are a succint way to construct lists.
+It does so

 >>```
 [x%2 for x in range(6)] # yields [0, 1, 0, 1, 0, 1]